Ger shares his story on Surviving Bowel Cancer

 As if our world wasn’t turned upside as it was, it was now gone crazy.
 Mary had Metastatic Breast Cancer.
 So here we were heading into 2017 dealing head-on with cancer again and the fresh challenge which it brought us.
 It was not easy as we both had countless appointments and tests.
 There was one day when Mary had three appointments in one day in two different hospitals.
 But we kept them all.
 Between December and the end of April, Mary had three surgeries.
 Meanwhile, I was going for my scans and colonoscopies.

-Also, during this health emergency, it has largely gone unnoticed that April is Bowel Cancer Awareness month.
 Both men and women are equally at risk for Bowel Cancer.
 The cancer is most common among people aged 50 and older but it can occur in younger people.
-Regular screening, especially if you are over 50, is vital to detect this horrible cancer at an early stage when it is easier to treat.
+Regular screening, is vital to detect this horrible cancer at an early stage when it is easier to treat.
 If only I could go back in time, I would have had a bowel cancer screening in my fifties or even earlier.
 I realize I belong to a club that nobody ever wants to join—the cancer club.
 But once you are in, you are in.
 So, the more people I can help, the better.

 Every year 1000 people die from the disease in Ireland.
 It is important to make ourselves aware of the signs and symptoms to look out for, and if concerned, talk to your GP.